 A safety walk-through must be completed and the rules list must be signed before range privileges begin.
 Please contact a Range Safety Officer to arrange your walk-through.

-- Use of drugs or alcohol before or during shooting is strictly prohibited.
-Alcoholic beverages or drugs are not permitted on ranges at any time
+- The use of drugs or alcohol before or during shooting is strictly prohibited.
+Alcoholic beverages or drugs are not permitted on the ranges at any time.

-- Shooters will conduct themselves in an orderly manner at all times and are responsible for the conduct of their guests and reviewing this list with their guests.
-Guests are welcomed!
-The second time they use the range, they must become a member
+- Shooters must conduct themselves in an orderly manner at all times and are responsible for the conduct of their guests, including reviewing these rules with them.
+Guests are welcome; however, after their second visit to the range, they must become members.

-- Firearms must be brought on the range in a box, case, or holster
+- Firearms must be brought onto the range in a box, case, or holster.

-- All shooting must be done from a common firing line, benches, or alongside benches (Common firing lines identified on each range)
+- All shooting must be done from a common firing line, from benches, or alongside benches.
+(Common firing lines are identified on each range.)

-- Firearms on the range must be unloaded until everyone is on the firing line ready to shoot
+- Firearms on the range must remain unloaded until everyone is on the firing line and ready to shoot.

-- Never handle a firearm on the firing line when others are down range
+- Never handle a firearm on the firing line while others are downrange.

-- Firearms on benches must be unloaded, action open, with muzzles pointed downrange
+- Firearms on benches must be unloaded, with actions open and muzzles pointed downrange.

-- You are responsible to issue a cease-fire command if you believe an unsafe condition exists or a safety infraction has occurred.
-Everyone must stop firing and unload their firearm until the unsafe condition is corrected
+- You are responsible for issuing a cease-fire command if you believe an unsafe condition exists or a safety infraction has occurred.
+All shooters must immediately stop firing and unload their firearms until the unsafe condition is corrected.

-- You must follow all instructions from the Chief Range Safety Officer (CRSO) or Range Safety Officer (RSO) when they are present on a range
+- You must follow all instructions from the Chief Range Safety Officer (CRSO) or Range Safety Officer (RSO) when they are present on the range.

 - Targets must be paper products attached to the webbing (orange snow fence) downrange.
-Personal stands must have a height limit of 4 feet with the back stop directly behind the target.
-Regardless, all rounds fired at targets MUST hit into the dirt berm directly behind the target.
+Personal stands may be used but must not exceed 4 feet in height and must have the backstop directly behind the target.
+All rounds fired must impact the dirt berm directly behind the target.

-- Targets placed on wood support frames must be designed for use on such a framework including but not limited to spinning steel or steel resetting target, not paper targets.
-Steel targets must have earth berm directly behind when placed
+- Targets placed on wood support frames must be specifically designed for that type of framework (e.g., spinning or resetting steel targets), not paper targets.
+Steel targets must have an earth berm directly behind them when placed.

-- Membership card and safety check list must be on the range when you are shooting.
-Upon completion of walk-through, RSO's will furnish member with a signed copy of the Range Rules and Firearm Checklist
+- Your membership card and safety checklist must be in your possession while shooting.
+Upon completion of the safety walkthrough, the RSO will provide members with a signed copy of the Range Rules and Firearm Checklist.

 Clubhouse Firearm Rules

-- Unloaded firearms only in the clubhouse.
-This does not include concealed handguns for those who hold a license to carry one.
-Your firearm should stay concealed.
-If your concealed firearm is to be handled, it must be unloaded (outside of the clubhouse) and taken to the "safe gun area."
+- Only unloaded firearms are permitted in the clubhouse.
+This does not apply to concealed handguns carried by individuals who hold a valid license.
+Concealed firearms must remain concealed at all times.
+If a concealed firearm needs to be handled, it must first be unloaded outside of the clubhouse and then taken to the designated "safe gun area."

-- Firearms may only be handled in the identified "safe gun area"
+- Firearms may only be handled in the designated "safe gun area."

-- No ammunition is allowed in the "safe gun area"
+- No ammunition is permitted in the "safe gun area."

 Additional Range Rules

-- THE RANGES ARE CLOSED WHEN FARMER IS WORKING IN THE FIELD
+- THE RANGES ARE CLOSED WHEN THE FARMER IS WORKING IN THE FIELD.

-- If the yellow chain is across the entrance, there is someone down range and possibly out of view.
-NO SHOOTING!
+- If the yellow chain is across the entrance, someone is downrange and possibly out of view.
+NO SHOOTING.

-- Muzzles must be pointed down range when on firing line
+- Muzzles must be pointed downrange while on the firing line.

-- No more the three (3) rapid shots at a time (Bump firing, for instance)
+- No more than three (3) rapid shots at a time (e.g., bump firing).

-- The use of clay targets with a hand trap are allowed behind backstops
+- The use of clay targets with a hand trap is allowed behind backstops.

-- No one under 18 years of age may use the ranges unless accompanied by a member 21 years or older
+- No one under 18 years of age may use the ranges unless accompanied by a member who is 21 years of age or older.

-- The archery target and range are for arrows fitted with field tips ONLY!
-No broadheads or firearms may be used
+- The archery range and target are for arrows fitted with field tips ONLY.
+No broadheads or firearms may be used.